4th Parliament of Elizabeth I

 The third and final session (16 Jan 1581 to 18 Mar 1581) was prompted by the activities of seminary priests and the Jesuit mission.
 Speaker Bell having died in the interim, Sir John Popham was installed in his place.
-A total of 17 Statutes and 13 private measures received the royal assent, including an Act against sedition and a new Navigation Act.
+A total of 17 statutes and 13 private measures received royal assent, including An Act against Sedition and a new Navigation Act.
 The session was then again prorogued (suspended) and only formally dissolved two years later on 19 April 1583.